fbreuer/qute-html5/README.md

 ## Installation

-Grab a zip archive for Windows or Mac OS X from github, extract it and run Qute!
+Grab a zip archive for Windows, Mac OS X or Linux from github, extract it and run Qute!

-As of now, you need to compile Qute yourself if you are on Linux.

 ## Compiling

-You need to install Chromeless and MathJax to compile Qute.
-If `qute` is the name of the source directory, then you need to place Chromeless in `qute/chromeless` and MathJax in `qute/src/lib/mathjax`.
-You may want to delete the docs and image fonts from the MathJax distribution to speed compilation.
+The are compiling instructions for Linux.
+Adapt for Windows and OS X by reading the scripts mentioned below.

+Prerequisite: you need to have git installed on your system.

+1. Run <code>bootstrap.sh</code>.
+This will fetch chromeless and mathjax.
+You will only need to do that once before the first compile.
+2. Run <code>compile.sh</code>.
+This will build Qute from source.
+The first time this is run, xulrunner will be fetched, but this fetch will not happen on subsequent compiles.
+3. Run Qute, either by running <code>./chromeless/build/Qute/Qute</code> or <code>run.sh</code>.

 Copyright (C) 2011 Felix Breuer